-A fat removal procedure can help men and women of all ages to overcome the embarrassment caused by localised areas of excess fat.
+Liposuction is a fat removal procedure which can help men and women of all ages to overcome the embarrassment caused by localised areas of excess fat.
 Fat removal techniques such as liposculpture and liposuction are most suitable for the reduction or removal of stubborn areas of fat that have previously proved resistant to normal diet and exercise regimes.

 A fat removal procedure involves the permanent surgical removal of fat from just below the surface of the skin through suction keyhole surgery.
-This procedure can be performed under local or general anaesthetic and often involves a one night stay in hospital to recover.
+This procedure is usually performed under general anaesthetic and often involves a one night stay in hospital to recover.

 The ultimate objective of liposuction surgery is to produce a well contoured and permanently slimmer profile on the area treated.
 The aim of the surgeon is to create a new shape that will complement and work in harmony with the other proportions of a patient’s body, and not to produce a magic weight loss result.